Belton Standpipe – Belton, South Carolina

 South Carolina | SC Picture Project | Anderson County Photos | Belton Standpipe

 This unique, castle-like structure was built in 1908-09 as a water tower for the City of Belton.
 Rising 155 feet into the air, it has long been used by pilots to pinpoint their location along the eastern seaboard.

 Interestingly, the tower is not a true standpipe in that standpipes store water throughout their lengths, not just in tanks at top.
 Another odd fact is that, unlike a lighthouse, the “standpipe” has no stairs inside it.
 A ladder reaches along the exterior, and water flows through a 10-inch pipe in the tower’s center.
-The small windows in the wall were included to allow ventilation and visibility during construction.
+The small windows in the wall, as seen in the interior photo below, were included to allow ventilation and visibility during construction.